 The Company is committed to the principle of equal opportunity in employment.
 No applicant or employee receives less favourable treatment on the grounds of nationality, age, gender, religion, race, ethnicity or disability.
 The Company recognises its responsibilities to disabled persons and endeavours to assist them to make their full contribution at work.
 Where employees become disabled, every practical effort is made to allow them to continue in their jobs and to arrange appropriate training.
-It is essential to the continued improvement in efficiency and productivity throughout the Group that each employee understands the Group's strategies, policies and procedures.
-Open and regular communication with employees at all levels is an essential part of the management process.
+It is essential to the continued improvement in efficiency and productivity throughout the Group that each employees at all levels is an essential part of the management process.
 A continuing programme of training and development reinforces the Group's commitment to employee development.